Stoxum/ripple-lib/docs/index.md

 source | object | Properties of the source of the payment.
 *source.* address | [address](#address) | The address to send from.
 *source.* amount | [laxAmount](#amount) | An exact amount to send.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field is exclusive with source.maxAmount)
-*source.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Ripple account.
+*source.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Stoxum account.
 *source.* maxAmount | [laxAmount](#amount) | The maximum amount to send.
 (This field is exclusive with source.amount) destination | object | Properties of the destination of the payment.
 *destination.* address | [address](#address) | The address to receive at.
 *destination.* amount | [laxAmount](#amount) | An exact amount to deliver to the recipient.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field is exclusive with destination.minAmount).
-*destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Ripple account.
+*destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Stoxum account.
 *destination.* address | [address](#address) | The address to send to.
 *destination.* minAmount | [laxAmount](#amount) | The minimum amount to be delivered.
 (This field is exclusive with destination.amount) paths | string | The paths of trustlines and orders to use in executing the payment.